oracle-livelabs/oci/oke-with-agones/5-create-scale-agones-fleet/5-create-scale-agones-fleet.md

     kubectl scale fleet simple-game-server --replicas=300
     ```

-2. After a few moments, get the `gameserver`'s and nodes, you should see a lot of `gameserver`'s in Starting or Pending state, and a new node starting up automatically for us.
+2. After a few moments, get the `gameserver`'s and nodes, you should see a lot of `gameserver`'s in Starting or Pending state, and a new node starting up automatically.
 Initially you will see the node pool in the console updating as well and new compute instances being added to the node pool before they start to show in `kubectl get nodes` results.

     ```bash
     # grep for pods that have 0 containers running